philrae2/Logseq/pages/Books_ The Everything Store.md

 	  id:: dfef921e-88f6-499e-93ab-09f421eb4bce
 	- #mission Amazon's corporate mission "is to raise the bar across industries, and around the world, for what it means to be customer focused." id:: 437e0140-d66e-43a1-be75-a69ca613165d
-	- #simplicity #simplify Jeff Bezos will take a red pen to press releases, product descriptions, speeches, and shareholder letters, crossing out anything tat does not speak simply and positively to customers. id:: 2676949f-1133-4fda-9284-e21a9b70a147
+	- #simplicity #simplify Jeff Bezos will take a red pen to press releases, product descriptions, speeches, and shareholder letters, crossing out anything that does not speak simply and positively to customers. id:: 2676949f-1133-4fda-9284-e21a9b70a147
 	- A plaque in Amazon's headquarters reads "There is so much stuff that has yet to be invented.
 There's so much new that's going to happen.
 People don't have any idea how impactful the Internet is going to be and that this is still Day 1 in such a big way.
 	- Jeff believes Amazon is successful because they are